johno/johnotander.github.io/_posts/2014-08-08-build-tasks-with-gulpjs.md

 ### Installing Gulp

-_Gulp uses Node, so if you don't have it installed, you can do so [here](http://howtonode.org/how-to-install-nodejs)_
+_Gulp uses Node, so if you don't have it installed, you can do so [here](http://howtonode.org/how-to-install-nodejs) or [here](https://blog.udemy.com/node-js-tutorial/)_

 Once Node is installed, you have access to the Node Package Manager, `npm`: